do-not-track-me/isothiazoline-allergy/README.md

 > But the products have to be preserved somehow!!

-*There are plenty of less harmful alternatives. *
+*There are plenty of less harmful alternatives.
+They just make less money.*

 > But things need to be cleaned!